HahaHopeless/AmazonOrdersApp/README.md

 4. Make sure it's "react-native-push-notification": "^3.1.9" in packages.json and no other version.

 5. Make sure to replace the keyword AppID or AndroidAppID with your own app package name in “AndroidManifest.xml”.

+## NOOB Lessons I Learned
+1. Dont have a console.log everywhere in the code.
+It REALLY affects the performance.